 There are curriculum programs that work from the neurological approach that are very helpful in strengthening both of these areas.

 What relationship is there between music and learning especially with the “special needs” child?

 Learning a verse or a poem has always been easier when put to music.
 Remember how you learned the alphabet?
-Music is a part of every human being.
+Music is part of every human being.
 We match music to emotions.
 When we are discouraged, music covers the hurt.
 When tired, music is restful.
 We select the music that fits the occasion.
 It has been said that music has the power to shape a child’s intellect and life-long education.
 A recent article pointed out the fact that music encourages the learning process by engaging all of the senses that involve creative discovery and self-expression.
-A lot of research is being conducted in this field not only for its affect upon learning in general but especially with children with special needs.
-The correct selection of the music is important.
+A lot of research is being conducted in this field not only for its effect upon learning in general but especially with children with special needs.
+The correct selection of music is important.

 A homeschool mom recently mentioned to me that while singing from the hymn book at church it occurred to her that the words were divided into syllables that flowed with the music.
 She began using this approach with her son.